 Pilots calculated the percent of enrollees with controlled HbA1c by dividing a numerator (number with controlled HbA1c) by a denominator (number with diabetes).
 The denominator consisted of a subset of all individuals enrolled in WPC at any time during the measurement year who were age 18 to 75 as of December 31 of the measurement year, and had a diagnosis of Type 1 or Type 2 diabetes during the measurement year or the year prior to the measurement year.
 Enrollees were excluded from the denominator if they used hospice services or a hospice benefit during the measurement year.
-The numerator consisted of the number of members in the denominator whose most recent HbA1c test during the measurement year showed a level less than 8.0%.
-If no HbA1c test was conducted during the measurement year, then the enrollee was assumed to have uncontrolled HbA1c.
+The numerator consisted of the number of members in the denominator whose most recent HbA1c test during the measurement year, then the enrollee was assumed to have uncontrolled HbA1c.